 There are several online appointment options throughout the day and evening.
 Limited in-person hours are available Tuesdays and Wednesdays.

-Thesis Formatting Hours: Thesis formatting help is offered two to three weeks before an upload deadline.
-Students can bring a paper or electronic copy of their thesis for a preliminary format review.
+Thesis Formatting Hours: We offer thesis formatting help two to three weeks before an upload deadline.
+During the Fall 2020 semester, Thesis Formatting Reviews will be offered online.
+Students should prepare an electronic copy of their thesis for a preliminary format review.
 Students can receive help with formatting issues such as margins, visual aids, page numbers, white space, and front matter.
 All formatting sessions will take place online with the consultant titled “thesis formatting.”
 Appointments are available on the following days/times:

 - October: 14, 21, 28

 - November: 3, 4, 10, 11

 - December: 2, 9